Beverly Organic Garden Cafe: Vegan Food Even Carnivores Will Love

 Taking a look at the menu, we were a bit overwhelmed.
 Luckily, our server was able to compare the taste of different vegan cheeses to traditional cheeses to help us newcomers out.

 The menu had plenty of tasty looking dishes, including: several veggie bowls, veggie wraps, salads, and more.
-There is also a selection of house made chocolates, cakes, and other sweets for dessert.
+A selection of house made chocolates, cakes, and other sweets will tempt you for dessert.
 Smoothies, coffee, and tea are available to compliment your meal.
 They also offer brunch foods such as bagels with a variety of topping choices.

 For our appetizer, it was a toss up between the guacamole and chips or Chevre plate (live almond plate with chips and vegetables).
 We decided to try something new and ordered the Chevre plate, which our waitress informed us tasted similar to a blue cheese.
 We were both pleased with this new unique taste.
 I’ve never had dehydrated flax sun crackers before, however, they were delicious and very filling!

-For my entree, I went with the Nut Butter Squash Ravioli, which as you can see in the picture below, was beautifully presented.
+For my entree, I went with the Nut Butter Squash Ravioli.
+As you can see in the picture below, the presentation was beautiful.
 I am glad that I ordered this dish, even with the hefty $18 price tag.
 One, it would be very time consuming to make at home.
 And two, it looks like it would be pretty difficult.
 The dish consisted of red beet shells filled with squash and topped with a creamy cashew Alfredo sauce, tomatoes, and rosemary walnuts.

 Wow, was this dish delicious.
 I didn’t even know you could make a cream sauce from cashews!
 The dish tasted very similar to other creamy Parmesan ravioli sauces that I have tried before switching to a dairy free diet.
 I highly recommend this dish to anyone!